offensive-security/nethunter-LRT/README.md

 # Kali Nethunter Linux Root Toolkit (LRT)

-The **Nethunter Linux Root Toolkit** is a collection of bash scripts scripts which setup and install Kali Linux Nethunter from Linux and OS X (Mac OS), onto a [NetHunter supported device](https://github.com/offensive-security/kali-nethunter/wiki#10-supported-devices-and-roms).
+The **Nethunter Linux Root Toolkit** is a collection of bash scripts which setup and install Kali Linux Nethunter from a Linux/OSX environment onto a [NetHunter supported device](https://github.com/offensive-security/kali-nethunter/wiki#10-supported-devices-and-roms).

-## Installation Prerequisites
+## 1.Installation Prerequisites

  - USB debugging enabled on the phone.
  - USB debugging RSA fingerprint aproved for the computer.